 A: Not quite.
 That's Stoicism, which is still rampant in the Old South.
 Virtue puts reason first, that our affections come to take joy in what is good.
 Stoicism tries to get rid of passions altogether, Virtue purifies them.
 Stoics would have you be a rational creature with no passions, like Spock.
 Virtue would have you be rational and passionate, just a better version of yourself.
 (The notion of joy only being passions by putting reason aside would be Romanticism aka Brutishness, which is opposed to Virtue)

 Q3b: Sorry, I'm still on the mutual affection bit.
-So, do I need to like the person who I'm trying to be a Friend of Virtue with?
+So, do I need to like the person with who I'm trying to be a Friend of Virtue with?

 A: Great question.
 Yes.
-Without mutual affection you are either in a one-sided relationship, which is not friendship.
+Without mutual affection, you are either in a one-sided relationship, which is not friendship.
 How do we know?
 For example, if only one side has affection, it could be possible the other side wishes to kill the first person.
 We do not call this a "friend" but an "enemy."
-Thus it is that friendships of virtue requires mutual affection!
+Thus it is that friendships of virtue require mutual affection!
 But if this is what a friend is, then it is fine if we start out not liking someone a whole lot and work on it!
 This is the role of goodwill.

 Q4: They need mutual goodwill huh?
 That seems pretty simple since you said friendships of virtue are rooted in the good.

 A: It is quite simple.
 However, some tend to go astray here.
 The good of a person, family, city, or state cannot be The Common Good because none of those is necessarily the "common" good betwixt people.
-For example, two nazis helping each other by killing opponents seems sacrificial and courageous, but it is only a seeming goodwill.
-In reality their mission is evil, and thus their friendship is not good and they do not have goodwill for each other.
+For example, two Nazis helping each other by killing opponents seems sacrificial and courageous, but it is only seeming goodwill.
+In reality, their mission is evil, and thus their friendship is not good and they do not have goodwill for each other.
 Likewise, if two thieves would give up the clothes on their backs, the money in their banks, and undergo immense torture of the most inhumane skill just so their "friend" wouldn't be harmed -- this, would not be mutual goodwill.
 Indeed, it would not be "friendship" proper since their relation is rooted in the evil of stealing, rather than the good.
 What they have we might call camaraderie, but this not necessarily to be lauded as the example above shows.

 Q5: So each has to know the other is mutually affective and willing the good of one another?
 Why?

 A: If someone doesn't know you're willing the good for them then you are doing an act of charity, which is good, but this does not make you friends.
-It makes you a well intended stranger.
+It makes you a well-intended stranger.

 Q6: Common life is the essence of friendship?
 But I have friends who live far away.

 A: Common life encompasses the same kinds of activities: work, labor, eating, educating, recreation, etc. In order to will the good for another, you have to know not just what in general is good, but what particulars are good for a particular friend.
-If I say I have goodwill for Fred, but Fred is allergic to peanuts and I accidentally kill him my slipping peanuts into a recipe without him knowing, then I wasn't actually willing his good, I only intended on willing his good.
+If I say I have goodwill for Fred, but Fred is allergic to peanuts and I accidentally kill him by slipping peanuts into a recipe without him knowing, then I wasn't actually willing his good, I only intended on willing his good.
 Common life is the journey of life whereby we commit in rootedness to get to know some people, that we might actually will their good.
 Without this, a friendship of virtue is nigh impossible.
 I salute you on your friends who live far away, regular visits are necessary to keep the friendship where it's already at.
 It is difficult if not impossible to move it forward to a more virtuous stage.
-Without regular visits they quickly dissolve, as all youth lament, and the elderly admit.
+Without regular visits, they quickly dissolve, as all youth lament, and the elderly admit.